 It's often the foods we have with eggs that are unhealthy: bacon, sausage and hash browns, to name a few culprits.
 Instead, enjoy your eggs with healthy alternatives such as grilled mushrooms, spinach, and tomatoes.

 Chickpeas, kidney beans, and cannelloni beans can all be a part of a balanced breakfast.
 They are packed with nutrients, and are quite filling as well.

 If you're feeling like an indulgent breakfast, make your own baked beans by cooking up these beans with tomatoes, along with some eggs, Spanish onion, and whole grain toast for a healthy alternative to a fry up.
 It's just as satisfying and is good for you too.

-References: Food and Drink Europe website.
-"Study makes the case for vegetable juice"
+References: Food and Drink Europe.
+"Study makes the case for vegetable juice."